himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 - **Zooming**: The `zoom` icons on the `toolbar` adjust the magnification of the document.
 Click on the `+` icon to zoom in and click on the `-` to zoom out.

-- **Page Layout**: The PDF Viewer offers options to modify the page layout as a single-page view and two-page view.
+- **Page Layout**: The PDF Viewer enables you to modify the page layout as a single-page view and two-page view.

-- **Customization**: The PDF Viewer provides options to customize the interface color, contrast, and background, ensuring optimal readability.
+- **Customization**: The PDF Viewer enables you to customize the application interface color, contrast, and background according to your readability preference.

 ## Document Interaction

-This section guides you through these actions, ensuring a seamless and productive document interaction experience.
+This section guides you through the following actions, ensuring a seamless and productive document interaction experience.

 ### Opening PDF Files

 Opening PDF files is the fundamental step to interact with their content within the PDF Viewer application.

-The following are the steps to open a PDF file:
+To open a PDF file:
-1. Launch the PDF Viewer application either by clicking on the application's desktop shortcut or by searching for it in the Start menu.
+1. Launch the PDF Viewer application either by clicking on the application's desktop shortcut or by searching for it in the `Start` menu.
 2. In the PDF Viewer interface, locate the `Open` icon.
-This icon resembles a folder or document, signifying the action to open files.
 3. Click the `Open` icon.
-The file explorer window appears.
+The `File Explorer` window appears.
 Navigate to the directory where the desired PDF file is located.
 4. Browse through the folders and select the PDF file you wish to open.
 Click on the file to highlight it.
-5. After selecting the PDF file, click the `Open` button within the file explorer window.
+5. After selecting the PDF file, click the `Open` button within the `File Explorer` window.
 The selected PDF document will now open within the PDF Viewer interface.

 ### Zoom Functionality